Toronto Symphony Orchestra to Perform in Montreal and Ottawa with JUNO-Winning Canadian Mezzo-Soprano Emily D’Angelo

 About Toronto Symphony Orchestra

-For over a century, the Toronto Symphony Orchestra (TSO) has played a fundamental role in shaping and celebrating Canadian culture.
-Now in our 101st year, the TSO’s commitment to musical excellence and ability to spark connection remain as strong as ever.
+For more than a century, the Toronto Symphony Orchestra (TSO) has played a fundamental role in shaping and celebrating Canadian culture.
+The TSO’s commitment to musical excellence and ability to spark connection remain as strong as ever.
 With a storied history of acclaimed concerts and recordings, Canadian and international tours, and impactful community partnerships, we are dedicated to engaging and enriching local and national communities through vibrant musical experiences.
-Music Director Gustavo Gimeno brings an expansive artistic vision, intellectual curiosity, and sense of adventure to programming the nearly 100-musician orchestra that serves Toronto—one of the world’s most diverse cities.
-As a group of artists, teachers, and advocates who share the belief that music has the power to heal, inspire, and connect people from all walks of life, we engage audiences young and old through an array of education, community access and health and wellness initiatives.
-The 2023/24 season marks the 50th anniversary of the TSO-affiliated Toronto Symphony Youth Orchestra—a tuition-free training program dedicated to cultivating the next generation of Canadian artists.
-Join us for a concert at Roy Thomson Hall, or experience the TSO in your neighbourhood.
-Visit TSO.CA or newsroom.tso.ca.
+Music Director Gustavo Gimeno brings an expansive artistic vision, intellectual curiosity, and sense of adventure to programming the 93-musician orchestra that serves Toronto—one of the world’s most diverse cities.
+As a group of artists, teachers, and advocates who share the belief that music has the power to heal, inspire, and connect people from all walks of life, we engage audiences young and old through an array of community-access, health-and-wellness, and education initiatives including the TSO-affiliated Toronto Symphony Youth Orchestra—a tuition-free training program dedicated to cultivating the next generation of Canadian artists.
+Symphony With Us at a concert at Roy Thomson Hall, or experience the TSO in your neighbourhood.
+Visit TSO.CA or Newsroom.TSO.CA.

 Contact